nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     4. Note the incorrect command: `showonly` or `hideonly`.
        Expected: The set of fields displayed does not change.
 Error details shown in the status message.

-    5. Other incorrect commands to try: `list asdfghjkl`, `list /all`<br>
-       Expected: Similar to previous.

 #### Showing/hiding and resetting resident fields